 ● LIGHT: The Allegory of the Boundary Line (Click on golden apple below for free access.)

 As a further aid to help you formulate your best virtuous solution to the problem, we offer "The Allegory of the Boundary Line."
-This story should help identify that set of pure and virtuous principles which point to the best virtuous solution(s) to the vicious problem of judicial activism.
+This story can help identify that set of pure and virtuous principles which point to the best virtuous solution(s) to the vicious problem of judicial activism.

-● WORD: Holy Scripture (ancient and modern).
 "So shall my word be that goeth forth out of my mouth: it shall not return unto me void, but it shall accomplish that which I please, and it shall prosper in the thing whereto I sent it" (Isaiah 55:11).
-Here, you search for that related set of pure and virtuous principles which teach us how to prayerfully evoke and wield the power of God's Word against corrupt and vicious principles such as judicial activism.
+Here, you search for that related set of pure and virtuous principles which teach us how to prayerfully evoke and wield the power of God's Word against vicious principles such as judicial activism.

 ● LANGUAGE: The eDictionary of Human Character (See at “Bookstore” at this website.)

-Here, you search for that relevant set of pure and virtuous principles which Americans must understand, do, be and teach well enough to powerfully rise in unison above corrupt and vicious judicial activism and its consequent darkness, vice, corruption, bondage, despair, turmoil and misery.
+Here, you search for that relevant set of pure and virtuous principles which Americans must understand, do, be and teach well enough to powerfully rise in unison above vicious judicial activism and its consequent darkness, vice, corruption, bondage, despair, turmoil and misery.

 ● CHARITABLE LOVE: The eDictionary of Human Character (Supra).